joshbegley/nyt-latest/previous.md

 `After deep cuts last year, the agency is hiring hundreds.
 But fears linger that it isn’t equipped for imminent tornado and hurricane threats.`\
 https://www.nytimes.com/2026/05/06/climate/weather-service-staff-storms.html

-**Howard Lutnick to Face Questions From Congress About Epstein Ties**\
+**Howard Lutnick Faces Questions From Congress About Epstein Ties**\
-`The commerce secretary is set to be interviewed Wednesday in a closed-door session with the House Oversight Committee`\
+`The commerce secretary was  in a closed-door session on Wednesday with the House Oversight Committee`\
 https://www.nytimes.com/2026/05/06/business/economy/howard-lutnick-jeffrey-epstein-house-oversight.html

 **You Can’t Be Born Here.
 You Can Only Die.**\